-Mogan Ridge East is a 5.5 mile lightly trafficked loop trail located near Derby, IN that features beautiful wild flowers and is rated as difficult.
+Mogan Ridge East is a 5.5 mile lightly trafficked loop trail located near Derby, Indiana that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Go early or late in the year when vegetation is thinner, youll be disappointed otherwise.
 Its also not what most people think as a traditional trail.

 Several neat rocky stream crossings; lots of wildflowers; some interesting rock outcrops and some potentially great views if you go early or late in the year.
 Fairly easy hiking, gentle up and down hills.